Lali Espósito: 2018–2019: Brava, ACUSADA and Talento FOX

 From January to July, the singer continued with her Lali en Vivo tour, which visited Peru, Spain, Italy, Israel and the United States.
 In February, Espósito was featured on Mau y Ricky and Karol G's remix of "Mi Mala", with Becky G and Leslie Grace, and, in May, she teamed up with CD9 and Ana Mena for the remix of "Prohibido".
 Preceded by the release of "100 Grados", in April, and "Besarte Mucho", in July, the singer released her third studio album, Brava, in August 2018.
-One week after, the album received a gold certification by the Argentine Chamber of Phonograms and Videograms Producers for having sold ten thousand copies.
+One week later, the album received a gold certification by the Argentine Chamber of Phonograms and Videograms Producers for having sold ten thousand copies.
 Espósito embarked on the Brava Tour immediately after the album release, on 23 August, with two sold-out shows at the Luna Park Arena.
 The album was succeeded by the release of the singles "Sin Querer Queriendo" with Mau y Ricky, and "Caliente", with Brazilian drag queen Pabllo Vittar.
 The singles peaked at number 14 and 51 on the Billboard Argentina Hot 100, respectively.

 Outside of recording music, Espósito made her debut as a judge on Fox Latin America's original television talent show Talento FOX.
 In September, Espósito starred in the film The Accused, as Dolores Dreier, a girl accused of killing her best friend.
-The film was directed by Gonzalo Tobal and it made its premiere in the main competition of the 75th Venice International Film Festival.
+The film was directed by Gonzalo Tobal, and it made its premiere in the main competition of the 75th Venice International Film Festival.

 Lali started off 2019 performing in Times Square, New York City, for Univision's Countdown Feliz 2019.
 Early that year, the music video for "Lindo Pero Bruto", her collaboration with Thalía, was released.
 The singer received notable nominations for the Premio Lo Nuestro and the Billboard Latin Music Awards.
 During the first months of the year, Lali continued touring with Brava, which was certified four times platinum in Argentina.
 For the 21st Annual Gardel Awards, Lali won three awards, the most of the night, in the categories for Best Female Pop Album and Best Cover Design for Brava, and Song of the Year for "Sin Querer Queriendo".

 In the last months of 2019, Lali took her Brava Tour to Europe, the United States and the Rock in Rio music festival in Brazil, where she also received a gold certification for "Caliente."
 It was in these months that Lali officially kicked off her fourth music era: in October, she released her fourth studio album's lead single, "Laligera", which peaked at number 24 on the Billboard Argentina Hot 100; in November, she released "Como Así", which features boy band CNCO, with whom she co-hosted the 2019 Premios Juventud ceremony back in July.